-The graduate program in Anthropology represents a broad array of theoretical, geographical, and cultural interests of a faculty distributed over the four fields of Cultural Anthropology, Biological Anthropology, Linguistic Anthropology, and Archaeology.
-Special emphasis is on the anthropology of visual communication, archaeology, biological anthropology, gender, history of anthropology, political economy, sociolinguistics, medical anthropology, and urban anthropology.
+The graduate program in Anthropology represents a broad array of theoretical and geographical cultural interests of a faculty distributed over the four fields of cultural and biological anthropology, linguistics, and archaeology with special emphasis on: the anthropology of visual communication, archaeology, biological anthropology, gender, history of anthropology, political economy, sociolinguistics, medical and urban anthropology.
 The Ph.D. program is concerned with how people participate in and adapt to processes of change and transformation, both historically and in the contemporary world.
-Since the faculty view Anthropology as a unified discipline rather than as an aggregate of specializations, the traditional subfields (archaeological, sociocultural, biological, linguistic) are crosscut by research foci (urban anthropology, visual anthropology, gender, medical anthropology, human biology, and the history of anthropology) that expand the scope of study.
+Since the faculty view anthropology as a unified discipline rather than as an aggregate of specializations, the traditional subfields (archaeological, sociocultural, biological, linguistics) are crosscut by research foci (urban anthropology, visual anthropology, gender, medical anthropology, human biology and the history of anthropology) that expand the scope of study.

 Time Limit for Degree Completion: 7 years

 Students are required to complete the degree program through classes offered before and after 4:30 p.m.
 Students are able to complete the degree program on a part-time basis (8 credit hours or less per semester).

 Faculty members specialize and offer substantial coursework in the following areas: urban anthropology, visual anthropology, the anthropology of gender, archeology of the eastern United States, archeology of Panama and Colombia, medical anthropology, human biology, anthropology and gender.

 Of the 89 doctorates granted by the department since 1976, 39 (44%) hold full-time faculty positions, while another 17 (19%) hold full-time research positions in academic or non-academic settings.
 Another 18% hold degree-related policy and administrative positions; and 9% are engaged in other professional activities, such as law, which their anthropological training informs.